-January - March 2007 Update: Due to the hardware delay, Phase III recruitment of new participants begins in May, with deployment in June.
-The team has already begun the rerecruitment process for the 49 Phase III candidate households that are currently in the study.
+January - March 2007 Update: (No update provided for the second quarter) Due to the hardware delay, Phase III recruitment of new participants begins in May, with deployment in June.
+The team has already begun the re-recruitment process for the 49 Phase III candidate households that are currently in the study.
 The existing households will begin the pricing experiment in May while the new households are being recruited, allowing the research team to obtain preliminary estimates of incentive disbursements for the larger sample that will follow in June.